julelang/manual/src/common-concepts/control-flow/labels.md

     }
 }
 ```
 An infinite iteration appears in this example.
 The `break` keyword inside the match expression breaks the match expression.
-This way there is no way to break the infinite loop.
-Maybe alternative solutions like using a goto label outside of the iteration could be adopted but this is confusion.
+This way, there is no way to break the infinite loop.
+Maybe alternative solutions like using a goto label outside of the iteration could be adopted, but this is confusing.

-Again, label can be used to clear up this confusion.
+Again, a label can be used to clear up this confusion.
 This is a more maintainable and clearer solution.
-Labels defined before an iteration and match expression can be used for targeting.
+Labels defined before an iteration and a match expression can be used for targeting.

 For example:
 ```jule